Canadian Banks Approaching Bubble Territory

 All else being constant, rising interest rates means improved earnings for financials.
 But here's the thing: the world is not constant.
 The market is dynamic, not static.

-Having consulted for back offices of four major banks, I agree with SA contributor Marc Radow's excellent article that as interest rates rise, the rate paid to depositors (i.e. an expense) tends to go up at a faster rate than a bank's ability to increase returns on their loan portfolio.
-Two reasons for this: One is bureaucratic inertia.
-Two is increased competition among lenders right as borrowing begins to slow down.
+Having consulted for back offices of four major banks, I agree with SA contributor Marc Radow's excellent article that as interest rates rise, the rate paid to depositors (i.e., an expense) tends to go up at a faster rate than a bank's ability to increase returns on its loan portfolio.
+Two reasons for this: one is bureaucratic inertia; the second is increased competition among lenders right as borrowing begins to slow down.

 At current prices, the market has baked in far too simplistic assumptions about the relationship between rising rates and net interest margins.